 The Small Business Administration 504 Program offers financial resources to small businesses.
 The SBA 504 Program will provide up to 40 percent of a project's cost or $5 million, whichever is less at a fixed interest rate.
 The funds must be used for the financing of fixed assets such as land, buildings, and fixtures.
 This program is available through local economic development organizations that have been certified by the SBA to process these loans.
 For more information on the SBA 504 Program, visit www.sba.gov.

-In addition to all local requirements, all state regulations must be met.
-Pennsylvania Open for Business, is a website that is designed to educate business owners and provide all necessary forms.
+Pennsylvania Open for Business, is just one more resource that is designed to educate business owners and provide necessary forms.

 The Borough of New Brighton does have a tax relief program, Local Economic Revitalization Tax Assistance (LERTA), for any interested developer or interested property or business owner who proposes the development or enhancement of a commercial structure.
 Under LERTA, assessable improvements to the structure are tax exempt for three years.